Government will not create specific spiking offence, minister says

 The National Police Chiefs Council said at the end of last year almost 5,000 cases of needle and drink spiking incidents were reported to police over 12 months.

-He called for the law to be amended to make spiking a “named legal offence” and said the letter “puts up various straw man arguments”.
+He called for the Offences Against the Person Act 1861 to be amended to make spiking a “named legal offence” and said the letter “puts up various straw man arguments”.

-Mr Graham said he agrees with the message that no matter how you spike someone it is against the law and said: “That is exactly the message we need in law through a simple amendment to the 1861 act.
-So why does the minister for safeguarding and the Home Office not get it?”

-“Will this Government see the light?
-Recognise the value of a simple amendment, not a new law.
-I get the point on that.
-Recognise that it is both desirable and necessary to get the message out there and that this could be the Government and the Parliament that makes spiking completely illegal for the first time.